cafebazaar/blacksmith/README.md

 make run_test_etcd test
 ```

-Create a cluster of 3 KVM virtual machines:
+Download CoreOS images and create a cluster of 3 KVM virtual machines:
 ```bash
 bash scripts/kvm-run.bash all
 ```

+Run a file server to serve files downloaded in the `fs/` directory.

 ## Kubernetes